Medicare Advantage Plans

 • Most vision correction services

-For these services, beneficiaries are responsible for the full cost unless they have additional coverage from another program.
-This is why Understanding Your Vision Benefits is so important—knowing what is included can help you avoid unexpected expenses.
+For these services, beneficiaries are responsible for the full cost unless they have additional coverage.
+That’s why understanding your vision benefits helps you avoid unexpected expenses.

 📞 Get Started

-Many Medicare Advantage (Part C) plans may include additional vision benefits.
-These expanded offerings are designed to help support routine vision needs, depending on the plan.
-When reviewing Medicare Advantage plans, Understanding Your Vision Benefits can help you identify which services may be included and what costs you may still be responsible for.
+Many Medicare Advantage (Part C) plans may include additional vision benefits designed to support routine vision needs.
+When reviewing Medicare Advantage plans, understanding your vision benefits helps you identify what services may be included and what costs may still apply.

 Common Medicare Advantage vision benefits may include: